Skip to main content

 2. Start with tee work at your real — out front for a pull, deeper for the opposite field — so reps match games.

-3. The high-tee, low-tee ladder trains your barrel to stay in the zone longer instead of chopping down or uppercutting.
+3. The high-tee, low-tee ladder trains your barrel to stay in the zone longer instead of or uppercutting.

 5. Keep your eyes quiet and finish your turn — pulling off the ball early is the most common reason barrels miss.